April 08, 2018

 1 1/2 teaspoon sea salt

-2 teaspoon amchur or juice of half a lemon
+2 teaspoons amchur or juice of half a lemon

 2 tablespoons cilantro, ribboned